Sheriff Steve Deweese

 - Order of Saint George Bronze Medallion and 18 other Federal and State awards/medals

-Sheriff Deweese is a life-long resident of Putnam County, and he is currently serving the first year of his second term as the Sheriff of Putnam County.
+Sheriff Deweese is a life-long resident of Putnam County, and he is currently serving the third year of second term as the Sheriff of Putnam County.